michaelnordmeyer/michaelnordmeyer.github.io/_drafts/mobile-retina-resolution-image-srcsets.md

 ## Which Image Sizes to Support High-Res Retina Screens

-To support high-res retina screens we need a version with the highest x-factor for the specific device.
+To support high-resolution retina screens we need a version with the highest x-factor for the specific device.
 QuadHD devices need a 4× image, HD devices a 2× one.
 And if you want to be pixel-perfect, you also have to support both portait and landscape modes.
 By that I don't mean the image dimensions but the way people hold their phones.

 ### Portrait Mode